Antibiotic Resistance is a Serious Problem

 TB, a bacterial lung infection, has long been responsive to antibiotics.
 But not anymore.
 WHO estimates that TB affects a third of the world’s population and kills more than 2.5 million people in each year.
 It is the leading cause of death among infectious diseases.

-With an increasing number of TB strains testing resistant to antibiotic therapy, New York City at one time was the U.S. city with the highest number of TB infections.
-Just a short decade ago, NYC had a TB rate of 222 per 100,000 people - more than 20 times the U.S. average.
+With an increasing number of TB strains testing resistant to the most powerful antibiotic therapy, New York City at one time was the U.S. city with the highest number of TB infections.
+Just a short decade ago, NYC had a TB rate of 222 per 100,000 people – more than 20 times the U.S. average.
 At that time, NYC unfortunately also cared the distinction of being the headquarters of the drug resistance problem, with 61 percent of the national caseload in 1991.

 It has also been estimated that about 40 percent of pneumococcus germs – the source of sinus and ear infections and often cause bacterial pneumonia, bloodstream infections and meningitis- are now resistant to penicillin, up from about five percent in the 1980s.